 • Las Vegas (4-hour drive)

-Residential Campuses use rolling admissions for domestic freshmen applicants.
+Residential Campuses use rolling admissions for domestic first-year applicants.
 International and transfer applicants have priority deadlines.
 For more information on important dates, visit erau.edu/apply.

 Worldwide/Online uses a rolling admissions process for all applicants.
 For more information on important dates, visit erau.edu/apply.